santogioia-scandit/data-capture-documentation/docs/sdks/web/id-capture/get-started.md

 ```

 :::note
-We suggest to serve the library files with the proper headersContent-Length and Content-Encoding if any compression is present.
-In case of totally missing information we will show an estimated progress
+We suggest serving the library files with the proper headers `Content-Length` and `Content-Encoding` if any compression is present.
+In case of totally missing information, we show an estimated progress.
 :::

 ## Create the Data Capture Context